GET IN TOUCH

 The Virginia Bank Levy Process Step-by-Step

 Once the Virginia Department of Taxation decides to pursue a bank levy, it follows a defined process to ensure compliance with state law.
-Taxpayers should understand each stage to know when they can act to protect their accounts.
+Taxpayers should understand each stage so they know when to act to protect their accounts.

 1. Pre-levy investigation: Field agents review tax records, verify the total debt owed, and identify possible bank accounts by examining prior payments, employer records, or other government agency databases.

-2. Levy preparation: The department checks that required notices were mailed to the taxpayer’s last known address, confirms that the debt has not already been paid, and screens for exemptions such as bankruptcy filings.
+2. Levy preparation: The department verifies that required notices were mailed to the taxpayer's last known address, confirms that the debt has not been paid, and screens for exemptions, such as bankruptcy filings.

-3. Issuance of the levy: The department issues levy documents and sends them simultaneously to the financial institution and the taxpayer, often through certified or registered mail.
-The notice explains the amount owed, cites the legal authority for the levy, and details the bank’s responsibilities.
+3. Issuance of the levy: The department issues levy documents and simultaneously sends them to the financial institution and the taxpayer, often by certified or registered mail.
+The notice explains the amount owed, cites the legal authority for the levy, and details the bank's responsibilities.

-5. Remittance and resolution: If the levy is not successfully challenged, the bank sends the frozen money to the department.
+5. Remittance and resolution: If the levy is not successfully challenged before the due date on the levy letter, the bank sends the frozen money to the department.
 The payment is applied to the tax, then penalties, and finally interest on the debt.

 This process moves quickly once it begins.
 In many cases, funds are frozen within 24 to 48 hours of the bank receiving the levy notice, leaving taxpayers without access to their accounts until the issue is resolved.